 6- Get a local job

-Try to choose a job that is in a field of your interest and that allows you to learn valuable skills from your employer.
+Try to work at a job that is in a field of your interest and that allows you to learn valuable skills from your employer.

 7- Work on a Charity Project

-Be imaginative and start a charity project!
-There are also many groups and organizations in need of help raising funds or gathering materials.
+Be imaginative and start a charity project.
+There are groups and organizations in need of help raising funds or gathering materials.
 Not only will you be helping others but it communicates that you value your community.

 8- Work at a Summer Camp